sebsteinig/deepmip-helpers/README.md

 ## dictionaries
 The dictionaries contain information about models and experiments of individual DeepMIP ensembles, as well as an overview of all defined variables.
-These dictionaries are continously updated with new model simulations and DeepMIP phases and be used for a scripted analysis of the DeepMIP data sets.
+These dictionaries are continously updated with new model simulations and DeepMIP phases and can be used for a scripted analysis of the DeepMIP data sets.

 ## scripts
 #### `regrid_deepmip_data.py`
-interpolates global netCDF files from the DeepMIP data sets to a common horizontal grid.
+Interpolates global netCDF files from the DeepMIP data sets to a common horizontal grid.
 It uses the Climate Data Operators (CDO) tool to perform regridding for a list of specified variables for all available models and experiments of the respective DeepMIP ensemble making use of the defined naming conventions and metadata dictionaries.

 #### `plot_z_scores.py`
-simulates a standard analysis workflow to check the internal consistency of the DeepMIP database.
+Simulates a standard analysis workflow to check the internal consistency of the DeepMIP database and produces overview tables (see below).
 Inputs files are global netCDF files and the results are displayed in overview tables for each DeepMIP experiment.
 Processing steps include:
 - construct filenames for each DeepMIP experiment, model and variable combination
 - check if specific files exist